icyJoseph/hidden-attribute/README.md

 # Hidden Attribute

-Demonstrates how to take advatange of the HTML attribute `hidden`.
+Demonstrates how to take advantage of the HTML attribute `hidden`.

 ## Demo